okta/okta.github.io/_source/_posts/2018-09-26-build-a-spring-boot-webapp.md

 - [Secure Your Spring Boot Application with Multi-Factor Authentication](/blog/2018/06/12/mfa-in-spring-boot)
 - [Build a Secure API with Spring Boot and GraphQL](/blog/2018/08/16/secure-api-spring-boot-graphql)

-If you want to dive deeper, take a look at the [Okta Spring Boot Stater GitHub page](https://github.com/okta/okta-spring-boot).
+If you want to dive deeper, take a look at the [Okta Spring Boot Starter GitHub page](https://github.com/okta/okta-spring-boot).

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, like us [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q).